Creating Restricted Scope Component Templates in Compose

 },

-Next come RowScope and ColumnScope, which allow you to use some modifiers only within a scope.
+Next, we have RowScope and ColumnScope, which allow you to use certain modifiers only within a specific scope.

 interface RowScope {